gregmamoyac/AI-PenetrationTesting-Assistant-Training-App/README.md

 ## Contributing

-This project was developed as part of the UC Berkeley MICS Capstone Program.
-For questions or contributions, please contact the development team through the official UC Berkeley project page.
+This project was developed as part of the UC Berkeley MICS Capstone Program

-## Support